TaitoUnited/wordpress-template/README.md

 ## Upgrading WordPress

 1) **local/dev**: Upgrade WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build`.
+Optionally upgrade also plugins in admin UI.
 Push changes to `dev` branch.
 2) **staging**: Merge changes to staging, check that the version number has actually changed, and make sure that everything works ok.
+Optionally upgrade also plugins in admin UI.
 3) **prod**: Merge changes to master, check that the version number has actually changed, and make sure that everything works ok.
+Optionally upgrade also plugins in admin UI.

-TODO: Autoupgrades are also enabled by default?
-How to revert back to an older image/version without causing another autoupgrade?
+TODO: WordPress autoupgrades are enabled by default?
+Provide a way to revert back to an older image without causing another autoupgrade.
-TODO: How to upgrade plugins?
-Define all plugins in dockerfile?
-Autoupgrade in dockerfile?
+TODO: How to upgrade plugins automatically?
+Should plugins be defined in dockerfile?

 ## Local development